11 Tips for Successful Parent-Teacher PartnershipsAugust 10, 2021

 Identify and respect family priorities.
 Families may have different ideas about what meaningful goals for their child will look like.
 Be sure to talk to families early in the year and establish what their most important, highest-priority goals are for their child.
 For some families, it may be a specific area of academic achievement, such as improving the child’s skills in literacy or math.
 For others, it may be a social area or a behavioral issue.
 You can maintain your expertise as a teacher while fully acknowledging the goals and insights of parents and other family members.
 Assessing parents’ priorities, discussing instructional strategies with families, making sure all team members know about these priorities, and regularly reporting progress are keys to the home–school partnership.

 Consider the effects of systemic inequities.
 Keep in mind that while COVID-19 did not (and does not) discriminate, systemic inequities set up some groups—especially communities of color and those living in rural areas—to encounter more barriers to resources and opportunities.
 The pandemic exacerbated the challenges faced by marginalized families and created even more adversity and health risks.
-Your students and their families may have experienced food insecurity, homelessness, job loss, and increased risk of illness and death during the pandemic.
-As schools reopen, be very mindful of the individual needs of traumatized youth who have experienced the impact of systemic inequities—and become what trauma expert Jen Alexander calls an “accomplice for change” within and beyond your school community.
+Be very mindful of the individual needs of traumatized youth who have experienced the impact of systemic inequities—and become what trauma expert Jen Alexander calls an “accomplice for change” within and beyond your school community.
 (NASP has some good social justice resources that will help you engage in constructive dialogue about issues like race, privilege, and prejudice—and bring about positive change in classrooms and communities.)

 Ask questions to learn about families.
 Before you can make a real difference in the lives of your students and their families, you’ll need to know more about them.
 Start by focusing on the immediate goal of inviting input from families as your school reopens.
 Consider asking questions like these (and arrange for translation services when needed):